BIC-MNI/man-pages/_man/minctracc.md

 required.
 For example, intra-subject registration can be completed with only 6 parameters if rigid body assumptions hold.

-`-pat` Return the principal axis transformation matrix (input matrix ignored), no optimization done.
+`-pat` : Return the principal axis transformation matrix (input matrix ignored), no optimization done.

-`-lsq3` Return a 3 parameter transformation (3 translations only).
+`-lsq3` : Return a 3 parameter transformation (3 translations only).

-`-lsq6` Return a 6 parameter rigid-body transformation (3 translation, 3
+`-lsq6` : Return a 6 parameter rigid-body transformation (3 translation, 3
 rotation, scale=1.0).

-`-lsq7` Return a 7 parameter transformation (lsq6 + 1 global scale; this is the
+`-lsq7` : Return a 7 parameter transformation (lsq6 + 1 global scale; this is the
 same as -procrustes, and is the default).

-`-lsq9` Return a 9 parameter transformation (lsq6 + 3 scales).
+`-lsq9` : Return a 9 parameter transformation (lsq6 + 3 scales).

-`-lsq10` Return a 10 parameter transformation (lsq9 + 1 shear).
+`-lsq10` : Return a 10 parameter transformation (lsq9 + 1 shear).

-`-lsq12` Return a full 12 parameter transformation (lsq9 + 3 shears).
+`-lsq12` : Return a full 12 parameter transformation (lsq9 + 3 shears).

-`-lsq` Return a full 12 parameter transformation (same as -lsq12).
+`-lsq` : Return a full 12 parameter transformation (same as -lsq12).

-`-procrustes` Return a procrustes transformation (3 trans, 3 rots, 1 scale), same as -lsq7.
+`-procrustes` : Return a procrustes transformation (3 trans, 3 rots, 1 scale),
+same as `-lsq7`.
 This is the default.

-`-forward` Recover forward transformation (source -> model, default).
+`-forward` : Recover forward transformation (source -> model, default).

-`-invert` Recover inverted transformation (model -> source).
+`-invert` : Recover inverted transformation (model -> source).

 ## Options for mask volumes.

-`-model_mask` <filename>: Specifies a binary mask file for the target.
+`-model_mask <filename>` : Specifies a binary mask file for the target.
 Any data voxel whose world coordinate falls in a zero-valued voxel in the mask is ignored in the calculation of the objective function.

-`-source_mask` <filename>: Specifies a binary mask file for the source.
+`-source_mask <filename>` : Specifies a binary mask file for the source.

 ## Interpolation options.

-`-trilinear` Do a tri-linear interpolation between voxels when estimating the value for a node in the 3D lattice.
+`-trilinear` : Do a tri-linear interpolation between voxels when estimating the value for a node in the 3D lattice.
 This is the default.

-`-tricubic` Do a tri-cubic interpolation between voxels.
+`-tricubic` : Do a tri-cubic interpolation between voxels.

-`-nearest_neighbour` Do nearest neighbour interpolation between voxels (ie. find the voxel closest to the point and use its value).
+`-nearest_neighbour` : Do nearest neighbour interpolation between voxels (ie. find the voxel closest to the point and use its value).

 ## Optimization objective functions.

-`-xcorr` Use cross correlation (this is the default) [2].
+`-xcorr` : Use cross correlation (this is the default) [2].

-`-zscore` Use normalized difference.
+`-zscore` : Use normalized difference.
 Before optimization, each volume is normalized to have the same mean, with a range of +/- 5 standard deviations.
 The objective function is simply the difference in normalized values between the two volumes.